Assault weapon: Cosmetic features

 Gun control advocates and gun rights advocates have referred to at least some of the features outlined in assault weapons bans as "cosmetic".
 The NRA Institute for Legislative Action and the Violence Policy Center both used the term in 2004 when the federal ban expired.
 In May 2012, the Law Center to Prevent Gun Violence said, "the inclusion in the list of features that were purely cosmetic in nature created a loophole that allowed manufacturers to successfully circumvent the law by making minor modifications to the weapons they already produced."
 Some reporters used the term in stories after the 2012 shootings in Aurora, Colorado, and Newtown, Connecticut.

 Assault weapons, also sometimes called "black guns" or "black rifles", are no more powerful than many other semi-automatic rifles legally used for hunting throughout the United States; they do not shoot faster or have greater range.

 Two scholars have written: "One problem inherent in the study of [assault weapons (AW)] is that the classifications of AW are based on cosmetic features of firearms...
 For instance, the Colt AR-15 series of semi-automatic rifles—the civilian version of the fully automatic M-16 rifle issued to U.S. soldiers—was subject to the 1994 AW restrictions, but the Ruger Mini-14 rifle was not banned.
 Yet, the Mini-14 is the same caliber, has a similar barrel length, the same semi-automatic action, and can use magazines that hold 30 rounds of ammunition.
 The only real meaningful difference between the two firearms is cosmetic: The AR-15 rifle looks more dangerous."

 The National Shooting Sports Foundation, a firearms industry trade group, states that the term assault weapon has been misapplied to many semi-automatic firearms because of their appearance and not their use in crime.

 Political and legislative issues

-As of 2012, there are an estimated 2.5–3.7 million rifles from just the AR-15 family of rifles in civilian use in the United States; the total number of assault weapons in the United States among all types is not known, and can not be known because of the different definitions in different jurisdictions.
+As of 2021, there are an estimated 16–44 million rifles from just the AR-15 family of rifles in civilian use in the United States.